 Cause Remedy The battery is out of power.
 Replace the battery with a new one.
-There is an obstacle between the Remove the obstacle.
-11 remote control and the projector.
-You are too far away from the Stand within 6 meters (19.5 feet) of the p projector. projector.
+There is an obstacle between the remote control and the projector.
+Remove the obstacle.
+Yoware too far away from the projector Stand within 6 meters (19.5 feet) of the projector.